 Let’s start with general productivity tools that help organize the work process regardless of the type of activity you’re engaged in.
-Keeping track of time, controlling workflow progress, and blocking workplace distractions is important for everyone when you need to get things done.
+Keeping track of time, controlling workflow progress and blocking workplace distractions is important for everyone who needs to get things done.

 2. Cold Turkey

-A popular distraction-blocking app that helps you focus on your work, not on everything funny and attractive on your desktop or on the Internet.
-Set it up to block your access to specific websites, or to the entire Internet, or to any applications on your computer to create a distraction-free environment.
-The app helps develop self-control habits and get more done in less time.
+A popular distraction-blocking app that helps you focus on work instead of anything funny and attractive on the desktop or in the Internet.
+Set it up to block your access to specific websites, the Internet as a whole or any applications on your computer to create a distraction-free environment.
+By affording all these capabilities, the app helps develop self-control habits and get more done in less time.

 Experts say that 25-minute focusing sprints with 5-minute breaks are an efficient way to increase productivity.
-Strict Workflow is a Chrome extension that implements this idea: set up and start the timer, and follow its work-and-break cycles.
+This idea is perfectly executed in the Chrome extension called Strict Workflow: set it up, start the timer and follow the recommended work-and-break cycles.
 Or, alternatively, you can use the traditional pomodoro technique with a kitchen timer to develop concentration and build up productivity habits.

-If you enjoy playing RPG, why not gamify your work too?
-Habitica is one of the most popular productivity apps that motivates you with RPG-like rewards and punishments.
+If you enjoy playing RPGs, why not gamify your work too?
+Habitica is one of the most popular productivity apps that motivates you with the RPG-like rewards and punishments.
 The app turns your tasks into monsters that you need to defeat.
-The more you get done, the more you progress in the game (and you can customize your avatar, prizes and punishments).
-And if you find it boring or disappointing to play alone, there’s a social network feature: compete with friends who are also working on their productivity, fight bosses that can hurt your teammates, and tackle challenges with special prizes.
+The more you get done, the more you progress in the game (you can customize your avatar, prizes and punishments too, by the way).
+And if you find it boring or disappointing to play alone, there’s a social network feature: compete with friends who are also working on their productivity, fight bosses that can hurt your teammates and tackle challenges with special prizes.

 There is another category of tools that can help developers get more productive at the workplace.
 Special tools that create a more comfortable work environment and speed up routine processes can be of help even for those who are not facing productivity issues.